CHMI-DT: Rebrand and news cuts

+Under Rogers ownership

+The CRTC announced its approval of CTVglobemedia's purchase of CHUM Limited on June 8, 2007, but the commission added a condition that CTVglobemedia sell off CHUM's Citytv stations to another buyer while allowing it to retain the A-Channel stations.
+The CRTC was not willing to allow CTV-Citytv twinsticks.
+The following Monday, Rogers Communications agreed to buy the five Citytv stations.
+The sale was approved by the CRTC on September 28, 2007, and Was completed on October 31, 2007.
+For a short period, it was paired with sister station, CIIT-TV (Omni 11 Winnipeg), a religious Omni station, before it was sold to S-VOX in 2008.

 Between October 2012 and 2018, the station began branding itself on promos and on-screen logos as "City", removing the "tv" portion from its identification.
 Since 2018, they have reverted to the original "Citytv" branding.

 News operation

 When 13MTN began broadcasting in 1986, two local newscasts were presented, one at 5:30 to 6:30 p.m., the other newscast from 10 to 11 p.m.
 Both programs were called Prairie Pulse Tonight.
 The first two news anchors were Michael Gligor and Barbara Higgins.
 Ron Thompson presented the weather forecast from Brandon's CKX studio via a live coaxial cable video link to the Portage studio leased from MTS.
 Ted Deller replaced Gligor in 1987–88.
 Diana Ottasen replaced Barbara Higgins.
 Sports anchor was Keith McMahon.

 CHMI-DT currently broadcasts 14 hours of local news, which consists of hour-long broadcasts daily at 6 and 11 p.m. since September 4, 2017.
 CityNews programs previously aired until July 12, 2006, when it was announced that CTVglobemedia would acquire then-owner CHUM Limited.
 CHMI also aired a local version of Breakfast Television until 2015, when it was discontinued and replaced with a television simulcast of sister radio station CITI-FM's morning show Wheeler in the Morning.
 Former BT hosts Drew Kozub and Jenna Khan remained as contributors, hosting television-exclusive news and entertainment segments.